Algebraic-Programming/ALP/docs/Development.md

 #endif

-// note an empty line follows
+// note that one empty line follows:

 ```